-- 5 Remove the mucosa from the posterior surface of the larynx, below the inlet.
+- With a scalpel or scissors, carefully remove the mucosa from the posterior surface of the larynx, below the inlet.
 This area corresponds to the posterior surfaces of the arytenoid cartilages and the cricoid cartilage. - Clean and identify the posterior cricoarytenoid muscles on the posterior side of the cricoid cartilage and the transverse arytenoid muscle that spans between the posterior surfaces of the arytenoid cartilages (Figure 20.23).